Seattle Opera is a cultural icon of a major world city that speaks to all communities of, and visitors to, the Puget Sound region.

 Under the leadership of General Director Speight Jenkins, who succeeded Ross in 1983, Seattle Opera created a host of landmark productions.
 Among them were the 1984 Ballad of Baby Doe, the 1988 Orphée et Eurydice, the 1989 Die Meistersinger von Nürnberg, the 1990 Dialogues des Carmélites and War and Peace, the 1993 Pelléas et Mélisande with sets by renowned glass artist Dale Chihuly, the 1998 Tristan und Isolde, and two new productions of Der Ring des Nibelungen.
 In 2010, the company presented the world premiere of its first operatic commission, Amelia, by Daron Aric Hagen.

-Aidan Lang succeeded Speight Jenkins as Seattle Opera's General Director in 2014.
+Aidan Lang succeeded Speight Jenkins as Seattle Opera's General Director from 2014 to 2019.
 Lang ushered in new programs that serve the community both on and off the mainstage, including several critically acclaimed chamber operas, performed in smaller venues.
 The series, part of the company’s Programs and Partnership department, used the art of opera to tell stories that speak to today.
 As One, the first of these presentations, depicted a transgender woman’s journey.
 “For those who think opera is an antique, elitist art form with no connection to our own time, here is a show to change your mind,” wrote The Seattle Times, of The Combat, another chamber opera which told the story of Muslim/Christian love in a time of war.
 The company commissioned and produced the 2015 world premiere of An American Dream, an opera whose plot, crowd-sourced from the Seattle community, dealt with the incarceration of Japanese Americans during World War II.

 The company has expanded youth programs both in and out of schools, and now regularly visits more than 75 schools across the state, over half of which are Title I (schools with a large concentration of low income students).
 The 2017 touring production of Cinderella en España was designed for dual-language audiences, and traveled to schools with a significant Latino population all over the state of Washington.